jpmorganchase/salt-ds/content-style-guide.md

  - <kbd>Left arrow</kbd>
  - <kbd>Right arrow</kbd>

-Use \<kbd> tags where appropriate.
+Use \<kbd> tags when referring to keyboard keys.

 ### Best practices

 Use as a section header where necessary to draw the reader's attention to recommended tips and guidance.
 Never skip levels when using section headers.
+See the section section below for more information.

 ### Components